PrestaShop/prestashop.github.io/news/_posts/2019-09-11-prestashop-in-2019-and-beyond-part-2-pain-points.md

 - Some tests were producing side-effects that made other tests fail because of unexpected/inconsistent state (usually due to hidden data caching in legacy code).
 - E2E tests fail randomly because of timeouts and/or issues with our task runner (Travis).

 We believe that bugs are a natural side-effect of changing things, and that automated tests are the only way to be able to consistently move forward without breaking stuff... but for that, we need good-quality tests.
+Because of PrestaShop legacy architecture, these tests are really hard to write.

 ## Other problems